bjrfx/bagavadgita/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+### `npm run build`
+It compiles, bundlds, and optimizes bagavadgita project's source code, assets, and dependencies into a production-ready format.

+### `node index.js`
+Navigate to the server folder and run this code to start the production-ready application.

 ### `npm test`